Athina Self Hosting Guide

 • Pull the required images:

-• Update the .env file in athina-deploy with the endpoint and API key obtained in the previous step.
+• Ensure that the .env file in athina-deploy is updated with the right values.

 • Wait for all services to start.